rbisdorff/Digraph3/docSphinx/tutorial.rst

      'v5': ['a2', 'a3', 'a1'], 'v2': ['a3', 'a2', 'a1']}
      >>> ...

 Notice that in this example, all voters are considered to be equi-significant.
-Their linear ballots can be viewd with the ``showLinearBallots`` method:
+Their linear ballots can be viewed with the ``showLinearBallots`` method:
     >>> v.showLinearBallots()
     voters(weight)	 candidates rankings
     v4(1.0): 	 ['a1', 'a2', 'a3']